-ForwardHealth has identified a list of drugs for which pharmacy providers are required to dispense a three-month supply.
-The same list includes drugs that may be (but are not required to be) dispensed in a three-month supply.
+ForwardHealth has identified a list of three-month supply drugs:

+- Certain drugs are required to be dispensed in a three-month supply. - Additional drugs are allowed to be dispensed in a three-month supply.

 Member Benefits

 When it is appropriate for the member's medical condition, a three-month supply of a drug benefits the member in the following ways: